Douteam/DuoTeam/README.md

 ## About Us

-DuoTeam is a web development team focused on creating modern, responsive and professional websites.
+ DuoTeam is a web development team focused on creating modern, responsive and professional websites for businesses and personal brands.

 ## Services